n0limits/python-automation-framework/TEST_GENERATION_CONCEPT.md

    - Refine the output format
    - Then scale to batch generation

-This way, you leverage your framework's patterns while adding AI-powered generation capabilities.
+This way, we leverage the framework's patterns while adding AI-powered generation capabilities.